NatnaelB7/Assignment_1/README.md

 ## Vision
 To help the robot to pair silver and golden boxes by following this steps:
->>-Find a silver box by looking around the domain
+* Find a silver box by looking around the domain
->>-Grab the closest silver box
+* Grab the closest silver box
->>-Move to the closest golden box
+* Move to the closest golden box
->>-Place a silver box next to the golden box
+* Place a silver box next to the golden box